ChloeGather/ChloeGather/README.md

 - 👋 Hi, I’m @ChloeGather
 - 👀 I’m interested in ...finding people
-- 🌱 I’m currently learning ...sourcing
+- 🌱 I’m currently learning ...tech sourcing
-- 💞️ I’m looking to collaborate on ...networking and hiring
+- 💞️ I’m looking to collaborate on ...hiring, networking and learning the world of tech
 - 📫 How to reach me ...chloe@gathertalentsolutions.com

 <!---